Gabrock94/pyaesthetics/README.md

 print(results)
 ```
 ## Colab Demo
-A simple demo that explain how to install the package, verify the installation, and run an analysis is available as [IPython Notebook](https://colab.research.google.com/drive/1courg5alLiyBcaIg2SMuDMsJOw2mfTJm?usp=sharing).
+A simple demo that explain how to install the package, verify the installation, and run an analysis is available as [IPython Notebook](https://colab.research.google.com/drive/1courg5alLiyBcaIg2SMuDMsJOw2mfTJm?usp=sharing) (also available as [Gist](https://gist.github.com/Gabrock94/9c88f620914897b3290eef57aaf2ef64)).

 ## Documentation
 The updated documentation of pyaesthetics, its modules, as well as a getting started guide and a list of examples can be found on [Read the Docs](https://prettywebsite.readthedocs.io/en/latest/).
 The documentation of each release version of pyaesthetics can be accessed separately through the drop-down menu at the bottom of the left sidebar.